Azgrom/RustyShield/wks/hash_functions/rs_keccak_nbits/README.md

 These points should be carefully considered, given your overall academic objectives or need for consistency.

-For access to a comprehensive range of cryptographic functions, `rs_keccak_nbits` can be utilized as part of the `rs_ssl` library bundle.
+For access to a comprehensive range of cryptographic functions, `rs_keccak_nbits` can be utilized as part of the `rs_shield` library bundle.

 ## How To Use